Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

 We first build the two populations with 10^6 elements.

-Then for each combination, we fill a new list with a population, and run the test.
+Then for each combination, we fill a new list with one of the population, and run the test.

-We test each distribution with the 2 random distribution of numbers (uniform and normal).
-We request for a total of 10^6 operations.
+For each population, the random generator used for the additionnal operations are related.
+It means that for the population created from the normal-random generator, the threads will use normal-random generator for the operations

 **How to reproduce**